VICTORIA-OKESIPE/Qualitative-Data-Analysis/README.md

-# Quantitative-Data-Analysis
+# Qualitative-Data-Analysis
-This repository serves as a container for my Learning Experience Journey in going Quantitative Data Analysis
+This repository serves as a container for my Learning Experience Journey in Qualitative Data Analysis

-The Software:
+The Software: NVivo